nberkow/StructureSurfer/README.md

 Both methods make a database with three tables:
 >structure_score - RNA secondary structure scores with genomic coordinates

->structure_source - The experiments that generates the scores
+>structure_source - The experiments that generated the scores

 >transcript - Exon coordinates for transcripts